 - Google Cloud Storage Encryption: Key Management in Google Cloud

 - How To Resize a Google Cloud Persistent Disk Attached to a Linux Instance

 - How to Add and Manage Lifecycle Rules in Google Cloud Storage Buckets

 - How to Switch Between Classes in Google Storage Service

 - Cloud File Sharing Services: Google Cloud File Storage

 Alongside compute and network, storage is one of the fundamental resources required in today’s technological systems and software development.
 Regardless if your systems are on-premises, in the cloud, or both, you always rely on storage components to persist your data.
-However, if you are used to the world of data centers—with SAN, NAS, and local hard drives—and are starting to venture into public cloud, the concept of cloud-based storage and the different services available for it might prove tricky.
+However, if you are used to the world of data centers, like Google Cloud Storage —with SAN, NAS, and local hard drives—and are starting to venture into public cloud, the concept of cloud-based storage and the different services available for it might prove tricky.

 In this article, we are going to provide some clarity about the different storage options in the Google Cloud Platform.